 Our motorcycle tour scrapes the northern rim of the Sahara desert.
 95% of the tour is on good tarmac.
 We only occasionally leave the tarmac for compact gravel or sand to reach some of the oasis and Ksars.

 Road conditions are generally good, but using a sports bike is not recommended, adventure style bikes are better suited for this tour to give you a more pleasurable experience!

-The emphasis of this trip will be on exploring new roads and experiencing Tunisia through its landscape, culture and history as seen when traveling by motorcycle.
+The emphasis of this trip will be on exploring new roads and experiencing Tunisia through its landscape, culture and history as seen when travelling by motorcycle.

-Itinerary is approximate depending on ferry times which are released early 2019 – Itinerary may change slightly to improve the tour experience
+Itinerary is approximate depending on ferry times – Itinerary may change slightly to improve the tour experience

 DAY 1 - CALAIS TO VOSGES

 DAY 2 - VOSGES MOUNTAINS TO FURKA PASS

 DAY 3 - ITALY TO GENOA PORT

 As we ride away from the base of the Alps we make our way casually to Genoa where we will board our ferry around dinner time for the 24/30 hour sailing across to Tunisia.
 You will be provided with a cabin and there is plenty of facilities on board.
 The crossing is usually calm as the Ligurian and Tyrrhenian sea’s are sheltered by bordering countries.
 Please ensure you pack some snacks and plenty of drinks as there may be delays and food and drink at the port may also be limited.